Sale of goods legislation

 Sale of Goods Acts (with variations) regulate the sale of goods in several legal jurisdictions including Malaysia, New Zealand, the United Kingdom and the common law provinces of Canada.

-The Bill for an Act with this short title will have been known as a Sale of Goods Bill during its passage through Parliament.
+The bill for an act with this short title will have been known as a Sale of Goods Bill during its passage through the relevant legislative process.

 Sale of Goods Acts may be a generic name either for legislation bearing that short title or for all legislation which relates to the sale of goods.

-Implied Terms
+Implied terms

-Seller Has the Right to Sell
+Seller has the right to sell

 One can only transfer the ownership of a good if they are also the owner.
 The third party who bought in good faith will be weaker than the claim of the original owner.

 Description

 Goods must correspond with their descriptions.
 If it is not, the seller will face strict liability.
 For business-to-consumer transactions this term cannot be excluded from the contract, however this term might be excluded in business-to-business transactions.